valkey-io/valkey-io.github.io/CONTRIBUTING-BLOG-POST.md

 Generally, you’ll be better off sticking to headings, links, paragraphs and code blocks (there is no prohibition of using other markdown features though).
 A few writing tips:

-1. Blog posts should be consumable in one setting.
+1. Blog posts should be consumable in one sitting.
 Aim for 500-1,200 words.
 2. Blog posts should cover a topic entirely.
     1. If you start writing and realize that your post will be super long, consider refining your topic.